-- Performance in the generic capabilities is considered when assessing these four capabilities (Effective Communication, Teamwork, Self-directed Learning and Critical Evaluation, Development as a Reflective Practitioner).
-However, you cannot rely on your performance in these capabilities based on the generic criteria only.
-For example: - You cannot completely offset a poor grade for a focus capability for 'Reflective Practitioner' in an assignment with satisfactory grades for the generic capability. - An unsatisfactory grade in the 'Self-directed Learning and Critical Evaluation' focus capability in a negotiated assignment cannot be fully compensated by obtaining good grades in the generic 'Self-directed Learning and Critical Evaluation' capability. - Try to repeat a focus capability for which you receive an F or P- grade in any previous assignment or project.
+- You cannot completely offset a poor grade for a focus capability for 'Development as a Reflective Practitioner' in an assignment with satisfactory grades for the generic capability. - An unsatisfactory grade in the 'Self-directed Learning and Critical Evaluation' focus capability in a negotiated assignment cannot be fully compensated by obtaining good grades in the generic 'Self-directed Learning and Critical Evaluation' capability. - Try to repeat a focus capability for which you receive a P- or F grade in any previous assignment or project.
 It is important to demonstrate that you are responding to critical feedback.
 You should aim to have positive comments and improving grades in your assignments and projects for each capability over the Phase. - If you receive a poor grade (particularly F grade) for 'Self-directed Learning and Critical Evaluation' as a focus capability in your negotiated assignment, you should consider negotiating another assignment.
 If this is not possible due to the quota system limiting the number of negotiated assignments in each course, it is recommended that you address this capability again as a focus capability in a set assignment. - If you receive a P- or F grade late in Phase 1 and do not have the opportunity to address the shortcoming in another assignment or project, you will need to describe in your portfolio essay how you plan to deal with this in Phase 2.
 It is not sufficient to say that you will 'do better next time': you need to provide a detailed plan that identifies the issues that led to the initial result and shows how you intend to address them.
-You may also consider how you will evaluate whether your proposed changes are successful. - Throughout Phase 1, students should monitor their own progress accumulating evidence for their Portfolio.
+You may also consider how you will evaluate whether your proposed changes are successful. - Throughout Phase 1, you should monitor your own progress accumulating evidence for your Portfolio.
 It has been identified that students whose record of evidence by the end of Teaching Period 2 in Year 2 is poor (e.g. failed assignments or multiple P- and/or F grades for graduate capabilities) or deficient (e.g. an assignment or project not submitted in one or more courses) are at increased risk of failing the Portfolio Examination.
-They should seek advice from their Portfolio Advisors regarding remedial action they can take during their remaining Phase 1 courses. - Ensure that you and other members of your project groups provide peer feedback comments via the eMed: Feedback tab in eMed.
+They should seek advice from their Portfolio Advisors regarding remedial action they can take during their remaining Phase 1 courses. - Ensure that you and other members of your project groups provide peer feedback via the eMed: Feedback tab in eMed.
 The comments you contribute and receive in this system form part of your portfolio evidence for the Teamwork capability.
-If no comments are recorded this may result in you failing this capability. - Your reflection on SOCA performance and feedback is evidence for the capability of 'Development as a Reflective Practitioner'. - Collect informal evidence from other activities (e.g. CPR training, community service) and submit it to eMed: Portfolio as other Evidence of Achievement.
+If no comments are recorded, this may be reflected in the grade for this capability in your Portfolio review. - Your reflection on SOCA performance and feedback is evidence for the capability of 'Development as a Reflective Practitioner'. - Collect informal evidence from other activities (e.g. community service, conferences) and submit it to eMed: Portfolio as other Evidence of Achievement.
 When you submit this Evidence of Achievement you should indicate for which single capability you wish it to be considered as evidence (although more than one graduate capability may be applicable, choose the most pertinent).
 As this informal evidence will not have been assessed or corroborated by the Faculty, it must be clearly referenced with the contact details of a person who can verify its authenticity when it is submitted.
 You must not rely solely on other Evidence of Achievement for any capability.
-Submit relevant evidence only: if it does not demonstrate your development in the selected graduate capability, your Portfolio Examiner will perceive that you do not have a good understanding of the capability indicator statements
+Submit relevant evidence only: if it does not demonstrate your development in the selected graduate capability, your Portfolio Examiner will perceive that you do not have a good understanding of the capability indicator statements.